UAlbertaCompEClub/compesite-hugo/content/newsletter/posts/2021-04-06-compe-club-weekly.md

 **WHERE:** [Survey Link](https://forms.gle/pFgGEGLKgH4Zd4wQ8)

 **WHAT:** The Innovation, Creativity, and Entrepreneurship (ICE) program is looking for your input!
-Our program team is developing an interdisciplinary technology incubator for students/recent graduates to take their ideas through a systematic process of exploration, development, assessment, and materialization.
-To help develop meaningful programming, we want to hear about your experience exploring entrepreneurship on campus.
+Their program team is developing an interdisciplinary technology incubator for students/recent graduates to take their ideas through a systematic process of exploration, development, assessment, and materialization.
+To help develop meaningful programming, They want to hear about your experience exploring entrepreneurship on campus.
 The survey takes approx. 5-10 minutes to complete, and all responses are anonymous.
 <br/>

 ### Signing Off...